sveltia/sveltia-cms/README.md

 ### Better widgets

 - Boolean
-  - A required field with no default value is saved as `false` by default, without raising a validation error[^45].
+  - A required field with no default value is saved as `false` by default, without raising a confusing validation error[^45].
   - An optional field with no default value is saved as `false` by default, rather than nothing[^46].
 - List
   - A required field with no subfield or value is marked as invalid[^43].